Second Session, 43rd Parliament

 Would the House please join me in making them most welcome.

-Donegal Wilson: I rise today to recognize National Volunteer Week and to celebrate the extraordinary people across British Columbia, especially those in Boundary-Similkameen who give their time, energy and compassion to many groups across B.C.
-This year’s theme is “Ignite volunteerism.”
+This year’s theme is “Ignite Volunteerism.”
 It reminds us that strong communities don’t just happen.
 They are built by people who step forward to help their neighbours, organize local events, support families in crisis, coach our youth, protect trails, respond to emergencies and keep community organizations running.

-In rural communities like mine, volunteers are not simply helpful.
-They are essential.
+In rural communities like mine, volunteers are not simply helpful; they are essential.
 They are the backbone of our volunteer fire departments, service clubs, agricultural fairs, search and rescue teams, seniors programs and even our community halls.
 They are the reason small communities remain connected, resilient and welcoming places to live.

 Volunteers support nearly every part of our lives in British Columbia.
 They ensure our families have food on the table.
 They create opportunities for children to play and grow through sport and mentorship.
 They welcome visitors and strengthen local economies while supporting neighbours through community and housing services.
-They also steward our land, water and wildlife, maintain our trails and recreation spaces and advocate for important infrastructure that helps communities thrive.
+They also steward our land, water and wildlife; maintain our trails and recreation spaces; and advocate for important infrastructure that helps communities thrive.
 There are far too many contributions that I can list today, but every one of them matters.

 Today I want to thank every volunteer in British Columbia and in the Boundary-Similkameen.
 Your contributions often happen quietly and often without recognition, but they make a lasting difference every single day.